Newborn baby latched soon after birth

 Comfortable positioning and attachment are important for all mothers.
 You will have time to practice with your baby while your breasts are still soft before your milk increases.
 The earlier you start, the easier it is.
 Hold your baby in skin-to-skin contact right after birth -continue this for as much time as you can during the following days and weeks.

-Use your baby’s natural reflexes to encourage him to latch on: skin-to-skin contact helps give your baby easy access to your breast.
+Use your baby’s natural reflexes to encourage them to latch on: skin-to-skin contact helps give your baby easy access to your breast.

 Find a comfortable position where you feel well supported: sitting, lying back or lying down.